-14. The Policy is an "all-risk" policy, in so far as it provides that a covered cause of loss under the policy means direct physical loss of or damage to the property unless the loss is specifically excluded or limited in the Policy.
-Here, Plaintiff's operations have been suspended, and access to properties prohibited, and no specific exclusion applies to reasonably justify the denial of Plaintiff's claims.
+14. The Policy is an "all-risk" policy, in so far as it provides that a covered cause of loss under the policy means a fortuitous cause or event, not otherwise excludes, which actually occurs during this policy period.
+Here, Plaintiff" operations have been suspended, and access to properties prohibited, due to a covered cause of loss, and no specific exclusion(s) applies to reasonably justify the denial of Plaintiff" claims.

-15. Based upon information and belief, Westfield has accepted the policy premiums with no intention of providing any coverage under the Policy's Business Income, Extra-Expense or Civil Authority Coverage Sections due to a loss and/or shutdown from a pandemic, i.e. the COVID-19 pandemic.
+15. Based upon information and belief, CIC has accepted the policy premiums with no intention of providing any coverage under the Policy's Business Income, Extra-Expense or Civil Authority Coverage Sections due to a loss and/or shutdown from a pandemic, i.e. the COVID-19 pandemic.

-16. Defendant has, in fact, denied Plaintiff's claim by way of denial letter issued to Plaintiff on April 20, 2020.
+16. Defendant has, in fact, denied Plaintiff' claim by way of denial letter issued to Plaintiff on May 11, 2020.